 Legislation Description Relevance to this Plan Environmental Planning and Assessment Act 1979 (EP&A Act) This Act establishes a system of environmental planning and assessment of development proposals for the State.
 The approval conditions and obligations are incorporated into this SWMP.
-Contaminated Land of narm to numan health.
-Section by of the Management Act 1997 Act is a "Duty to Report Contamination" This This Plan defines how the Project will manage works to comply with this Act Protection of the Environment Operations Act 1997 (POEO Act) This Act includes all the controls necessary to regulate pollution and reduce degradation of the environment, provides for licensing of scheduled development work, scheduled activities and for offences and prosecution under this Act.
+Contaminated Land Management Act 1997 This Act provides for a process to investigate and remediate land that has been contaminated and presents a significant risk of harm to human health.
+Section 60 of the Act is a "Duty to Report Contamination".
+This duty applies to owners of land and persons who become aware their activities have contaminated the land.
+This Plan defines how the Project will manage works to comply with this Act Protection of the Environment Operations Act 1997 (POEO Act) This Act includes all the controls necessary to regulate pollution and reduce degradation of the environment, provides for licensing of scheduled development work, scheduled activities and for offences and prosecution under this Act.
 This Plan defines how the Project will manage works to comply with this Act.
 Water Management Act 2000 Water Management (General) Regulation 2018 This Act and Regulation provide for the protection, conservation and ecologically sustainable development of water sources of the State and in particular to protect, enhance and restore water sources and their associated ecosystems.
 This Act will have low relevance to the Project and will only be relevant if water is to be extracted.
 Projects assessed under Division 5.2 of the EP&A Act are exempt from obtaining water use approval under section 89, a water management work approval under section 90 or an activity approval